High-dimensional Bayesian filtering through deep density approximation: Deep density methods

 where $(\phi_k)_{k=0}^{K-1}$ are the obtained solutions of the optimization problems \eqref{eq: Deep BSDE minimization}.
 Similar to the deep splitting approach, we also outline the version approximating the log-density \eqref{eq: log FP-prediction}--\eqref{eq: log FP-update}.
 In the logarithmic version we switch $f$ for $f_{\mathrm{log}}$ and define $\overline{g}_k$, for $x\in\R^d$ and $o_{1:k}\in\mathbb{O}_k$, by

 As in the deep splitting method, $\big(\phi,(\overline{v}_n)_{n=0}^{N-1}\big)$ in \eqref{eq: Deep BSDE minimization} are represented by deep neural networks, the expectation is estimated by Monte Carlo samples of $(\mathcal{X}, O)$, and the minimizer is found using stochastic gradient descent.
-Further details on architectures and optimization are given in Appendix~\ref{appendix: Training}.
+Further details on architectures and optimization are given in Supplementary~Materials~\ref{SM: Training}.

 In summary, the deep BSDE method approximates the prediction step by discretizing a backward stochastic differential equation associated with the nonlinear filtering PDE.
 The optimization simultaneously learns the predictive density $\phi_k$ and the auxiliary processes $(\overline v_n)$, while the update step is enforced through the terminal condition $\overline g_k$.
 Thus the method condenses the filtering problem into one global optimization per observation time, in contrast to the stepwise recursion of the deep splitting scheme.